timm/tested/docs/onMath.md

        i._has[pos]=x
        i.ok=false end end end -- "ok=false" means we may need to resort
 ```
-There's more SOME below but before that I note that the above can handle numbers or symbolics
+There is more SOME below but before that I note that the above can handle numbers or symbolics
 inside the SOME.
 But what happens next is all about SOMEs of nums.
 ```lua
 function SOME.has(i) --> t; return kept contents, sorted